wp-plugins/wp-embed-facebook/readme.txt

 = Is there a way to embed an album with more than 100 photos ? =

-This is a facebook limitation, will try to work around it and update this feature on the premium plugin.
+This is a facebook limitation, will try to work around it.

 = How to change embedded post background =